Instant Payment Notification (IPN) messages

 Setting up to receive IPN messages

 An IPN message is an HTTPS POST request containing the XML-based notification data in its body.
-Before you can receive IPN messages, do this:
+Before you can receive IPN messages you must do this:

 - Set up endpoints in Seller Central.